dipamgoswami/FedCOF/README.md

 2. Use one of the training-free FL methods to obtain the classification performance.
 This script processes the feature dataset created by the client script and performs aggregation on the server.

-`python -u server_aggregate.py -op ./output_folder --dataset "cifar100" --model "mobilenet" --seed 0 --seed_to_load 0 --approach "fedcof" --alpha_shrink 0.1 --src_path ./federated_features --alpha 0.1 --num_clients 100`
+`python -u server_aggregate.py -op ./output_folder --dataset "cifar100" --model "mobilenet" --seed 0 --seed_to_load 0 --approach "fedcof" --gamma_shrink 0.1 --src_path ./federated_features --alpha 0.1 --num_clients 100`

 The script generate an experiment with a random name in the output folder.
 In this random experiments, there is a summary.csv with some necessary parameters used for running the experiments and the accuracy. src_path is the path where you store the federated_features via the script client_accumulate.py.
 The arguments - alpha, num_clients, seed_to_load are used to load the correct dataset. seed is the seed of the current experiment (usually is equal to seed_to_load).